Chief of Staff Salary (2025): U.S. Average Pay?

 Chief of Staff Association Report

 Our next report comes from the Chief of Staff Association (CSA).
-The CSA’s 2023 Chief of Staff Compensation Report provides an average salary of $192,100.
+The CSA’s 2023 Chief of Staff Compensation Report provides an average salary of $158,500, with a total compensation of $192,100.

 The Chief of Staff Association is a broad, international network of Chiefs of Staff, including corporate, non-profit, government, and military sectors.
 This report examines the effects of job titles, education, experience, location, and industry or sector on total compensation.